If you’re a female with hyperhidrosis, you know just how taxing it can be.

 Although everyone’s experience with hyperhidrosis is a little different, most people with hyperhidrosis will likely relate to many or all of these things.

-23 things that are difficult to do for people with hyperhidrosis:
+23 things that are difficult for women with hyperhidrosis to do:

 - Shaking hands with confidence and ease